anton-k/handle-pattern-servant-app/README.md

   }
 ```

-And in the executable code we can initialise `TVar` and
+And in in the executable code we can initialise `TVar` and
-pass it to the interface constructors for `Log` and `Setup`
+pass it to interface constructors for `Log` and `Setup`

 ```haskell